-On September 18, 2018, GGL Resources Corp.
-(GGL) announced that it has received final results and completed modelling and evaluations from ground geophysical programs conducted earlier this year near known diamondiferous kimberlites at its wholly owned Bishop and Rhombus properties in the Lac de Gras region.
+On September 18, 2018, GGL Resources Corp. announced that it had received final results and completed modelling and evaluations from ground geophysical programs conducted earlier in the year near known diamondiferous kimberlites at its wholly owned Bishop and Rhombus properties in the Lac de Gras region.